 Alternative Teacher Certification Programs

-During the 20-21 school year our SYTYCT Workshops will be conducted in a two-part program to assist Career Changers with a bachelor's degree or higher who wish to teach in Anne Arundel County Public School answer questions about how to apply for the teaching position, MSDE teacher certification requirements, pathways and resources that lead to certification, AACPS alternative certification programs, Human Resources employment opportunities, HR application and hiring procedures.
+During the 20-21 school year our SYTYCT Workshops will be conducted in a two-part program to assist Career Changers with a bachelor's degree or higher who wish to teach in Anne Arundel County Public School answer questions about how to apply for the teaching position, MSDE teacher certification requirements, pathways and resources that lead to certification, AACPS alternative certification programs, Human Resources employment opportunities, and HR application and hiring procedures.
 First, as Part I, interested career changers should consider attending one of four (4) Teach Tuesday's - Become a Teacher sessions offered through a Zoom meeting on the first & third Tuesday's in December 2020 and January 2021.
 Zoom Links advertised on the Recruitment Events page of the AACPS web site at https://www.aacps.org/recruitmentevents No pre-registration or passwords are required.